oceanio/My-Reading-Plan/10-ThinkBayes.md

 ### Chapter 07 Prediction

+**The Boston Bruins problem**

+In the 2010-11 National Hockey League (NHL) Finals, my beloved Boston Bruins played a best-of-seven championship series against the despised Vancouver Canucks.
+Boston lost the first two games 0-1 and 2-3, then won the next two games 8-1 and 4-0.
+At this point in the series, what is the probability that Boston will win the next game, and what is their probability of winning the championship?

+First, it is reasonable to believe that goal scoring in hockey is at least approximately a Poisson process

+* Use statistics from previous games to choose a prior distribution for lamda
+* Use the score from the first four games to estimate lamda for each team
+* Use the posterior distributions of lamda to compute distribution of goals for each team, the distribution of the goal differential, and the probability that each team wins the next game.
+* Compute the probability that each team wins the series.

+**The Prior**

+根据网上的历史数据分析，The distribution is roughly Gaussian with mean 2.8 and standard deviation 0.3.

+    class Hockey(thinkbayes.Suite):
+        def __init__(self):
+            pmf = thinkbayes.MakeGaussianPmf(2.7, 0.3, 4)
+            thinkbayes.Suite.__init__(self, pmf)

+**Poisson processes**

 In mathematical statistics, a **process** is a stochastic model of a physical system.

 A Bernoulli process is a model of a sequence of events, called